Inverse mean curvature flow with outer obstacle: Introduction

 generate a smooth IMCF $u$ that satisfies \eqref{eq-intro:OBS} at the boundary $\{y=0\}$.
 Each sub-level $E_t$ is bounded in $\RR^2$ and has $C^{1,1/2}$ boundary.
 Moreover, note that $\lim_{x\to0}u(x)=-\infty$ and $\lim_{x\to\infty}u(x)=+\infty$.
-We refer to Appendix \ref{sec:ex} for general computations of homothetic solitons, along with discussions relating these solitons to the blow-up\,/\,blow-down behaviors of solutions.
+We refer to Appendix \ref{sec:ex} for general computations of homothetic solitons, along with discussions relating to blow-up\,/\,blow-down behaviors.

 The nephroid soliton is an important example that shapes the sharpness of several main results.
 For instance, see the discussions around Theorem \ref{thm-intro:liouville} below. \end{example}